2022 tech trend: Why podcasters are setting up messaging communities

 But what if I, the fan, want to talk about the podcast?
 What if I have questions I want to ask, feedback to give?
 As it stands today, you probably turn to Twitter or Facebook groups, but neither of those platforms allow for a chat or on-going conversation, and they certainly don’t favour warmth and inclusivity.

-Messaging platforms like Telegram and Discord are changing the game.
-They are creating safe spaces for fans to chat with fans, not just in one Twitter thread, but creating genuine long-lasting relationships.
-The engagement levels are insane!
-Across all podcasters using Levellr, 60% of users send at least one message, that is engagement on steroids.
+Messaging platforms like Telegram and Discord change the game.
+They create safe spaces for fans to chat with fans, not just in one Twitter thread, but genuine long-lasting relationships.
+Levellr works with clients from Fall Out Boy to Starbucks, and we see that in communities of superfans the engagement levels are insane!
+Across all podcasters using Levellr, 60% of users send at least one message.
+That is engagement on steroids.
 And it is not just fans that are loving it, so are the podcasters.

 Podcasters are choosing to set up messaging communities because they recognise that a successful podcast is based around love, not like.
 Engagement can be tricky when you’re in the one-way conversation business of podcasting, but Telegram & Discord are changing that.